News & Insights

 Here’s how screenshots quietly override everything the expungement process is supposed to protect:

-• News websites may never revise content to reflect a dismissal or expungement.
+• News websites may never revise content to reflect a dismissal or expungement of a conviction.
 A screenshot of the original article may still circulate.

 • Mugshot websites often publish arrest photos and details before a trial concludes.
 Even if charges are later dropped, that image may be copied and reposted.

-• Social media users may share screenshots without context or understanding of the legal outcome.
+• Social media users may share screenshots without considering the context or understanding the legal implications.

 • Once an image is uploaded, it may be reposted across multiple platforms, without the intent to harm, but with real-world consequences.